 If after investigation, acts of harassment, intimidation, and/or bullying by a specific student are verified, the building principal or appropriate administrator shall notify in writing the custodial parent/guardian of the perpetrator of that finding.
-If disciplinary consequences are imposed against such student, a description of such discipline shall be included in the notification.
+If disciplinary consequences in accordance with the student code of conduct are imposed against such student, a description of such discipline shall be included in the notification.